 When the park opens in November the summer flood waters have receded and the animals have returned to the plains from the Karbi Anglong Hills to the south.
 Unlike in India’s other parks it is not the tiger that most visitors come in search of, but to see Kaziranga’s great conservation success story – the rhinoceros is the star attraction.
 Habitual by nature, sightings are virtually guaranteed as they return to familiar spots every day while you spy on them from a machan (lookout platform).

 Using a jeep you can get deep into each of the parks four zones, but there’s nothing quite like the excitement of trekking into the grasslands on elephant back and getting within a few meters of rhinoceros, herds of Wild Buffalo, Barasingha (Eastern Swamp Deer) or Asian Elephant.
 Kaziranga is also a bird watcher’s paradise.
 The grasslands are excellent raptor country and during the winter months huge numbers of migratory birds descend to the lakes and marshes.
 You might also spot the rare Bengal Florican.

 Walking is not permitted in the park, but getting out on foot in the nearby Reserve Forests with a guide is highly recommended for bird watching and you are also likely to come across the charismatic and vocal Hoolock Gibbon.

 Being one of India’s lesser visited national parks the service and facilities around Kaziranga are less polished than in other destinations but the whole experience here is wonderfully relaxed.
-Access to Kaziranga is usually by flight from Calcutta to Tezpur a one hour drive away or otherwise as part of a leisurely boat journey along the Brahmaputra.
+Access to Kaziranga is usually by flight from Calcutta to Tezpur a one hour drive away or otherwise as part of a leisurely river cruise along the Brahmaputra.